 A randomized controlled trial was conducted involving 31 patients who received four sessions of therapeutic laughter program…While no change was detected in the control group, the program group reported reductions…for anxiety, depression, and stress, respectively…Scores decreased significantly after the first therapeutic laughter session…

-This next study shows how laughter therapy might have had an important role in an 88 year old cancer patient’s survival and improvement, even though the cancer was advanced, and cancer treatment was declined.
+The following study shows how laughter therapy might have had an essential role in an 88-year-old cancer patient’s survival and improvement, even though the cancer was advanced and she declined cancer treatment.

-It’s difficult to prove that the laughter therapy was directly responsible for the improvement, but it seems like it would have at least played a part.
+It isn’t easy to prove that laughter therapy was directly responsible for the improvement, but it would have at least played a part.

-There are numerous metabolic explanations for cancer development and advancement, including excessive reliance upon fatty acid oxidation, and the increased and chronic breakdown of protein.
+Numerous metabolic explanations exist for cancer development and advancement, including excessive reliance upon fatty acid oxidation and the chronic breakdown of protein.

-There is good reason to think that anything that is able to lower exposure to the substances of stress, and improve thyroid energy metabolism, is going to be protective.
+There is good reason to think that anything that can lower exposure to the substances of stress, and improve thyroid energy metabolism, will be protective.

 A case of laughter therapy that helped improve advanced gastric cancer; Jpn Hosp .
 2010 Jul;(29):59-64.

 We have reported the case of a patient diagnosed as having advanced gastric cancer at the age of 88 years old.
 An endoscopy revealed a type-2 gastric cancer of 25 x 30 mm in the lesser curvature of the middle stomach body and an IIa gastric cancer with T2 SS and cardiac accessory lesions…Considering the patient’s age and her desire not to receive cancer treatment, we prescribed laughter therapy…One year and seven months later…A tissue biopsy revealed that nucleus abnormality clearly improved…Now, five years after the initial diagnosis, she maintains a good condition.

 There has also been a study looking at changes in the brain, from simply moving the muscles associated with smiling.